 - Frequent trips to the bathroom during the night could be a sign of undiagnosed sleep apnea.

 - People with sleep apnea are more likely to grind their teeth at night.

 - Patients with large necks or tongues are at an increased risk of developing sleep apnea.

 Snoring: It’s More Than Just Annoying

-One of the most signs that a patient may have sleep apnea is loud, chronic snoring.
+One of the most common signs that a patient may have sleep apnea is loud, chronic snoring.
 It occurs because the passing air is causing the tissues in the mouth and throat to vibrate (similar to how speaking and singing work).
 While snoring does not automatically indicate that a person has sleep apnea, it does mean that they are not able to breathe freely throughout the night, and this can drastically affect the quality of their sleep.
-Over time, a minor airway obstruction can easily develop into a serious one, leading to full-blown Obstructive Sleep Apnea (OSA).
+Over time, a minor airway obstruction can easily develop into a serious one, leading to full-blown obstructive sleep apnea (OSA).

 Oral appliance therapy can be used to successfully treat consistent snoring.
 This will help a patient breathe better at night and avoid the multiple health problems brought on brought on by a lack of quality sleep.
 This snoring treatment is also a great relief for anyone who shares a bed with a snorer.

 A CPAP Alternative